google/mobly-snippet-lib/examples/ex1_standalone_app/README.md

 # Standalone App Snippet Example

-This tutorial shows you how to create a standalone Mobly snippet app, which runs by itself and doesn't instrument a main app.
+This tutorial shows you how to create a standalone Mobly snippet app.

 ## Tutorial